The Night Of The Kentucky Goblins – The Hopkinsville Invasion!

 VIDEO: Did an “Alien” Body Turn Up Near a Famous UFO Hotspot

 Ralph Lael’s Evidence Destroyed?

-Although the vast majority of people were sceptical of Lael’s claims, he not once deviated from his statement.
+Although the vast majority of people were skeptical of Lael’s claims, he not once deviated from his statement.
 He would also claim to be “regularly harassed” by government agents since making the claims.
-Maybe it is coincidence then that almost immediately following his death in 1978, the shop he owned was completely demolished and pulled to the ground?
+Maybe it is a coincidence then that almost immediately following his death in 1978, the shop he owned was completely demolished and pulled to the ground?
 Everything in it became lost, including many believe, the strange mummified alien.

 Might it be possible that this strange mummified body was one of the “goblins” from that chilling evening in 1955?
 Is that one slither of proof that the mountains of the Americas are somehow connected via vast and unknown tunnels?
-Many Native American tribes speak of underground tunnels, made thousands of years ago by advanced civilisations.
+Many Native American tribes speak of underground tunnels, made thousands of years ago by advanced civilizations.

 Might the mummified remains have actually been recovered by whoever made the decision to have the premises destroyed?
 Or might Lael himself have simply been an opportunist?
 The plethora of unanswered questions, both of the Hopkinsville Invasion and Ralph Lael’s strange find, keep this and other cases like them very much in the limelight of UFO and conspiracy communities.
 And if there is ever to be satisfactory answers to these questions, that is no bad thing.

 The video below speaks of the mysterious Brown Mountain lights in a little more detail.